Petals around the rose

-Petals Around the Rose is a mathematically challenging puzzle in which the object is to work out the formula by which a number is derived from the roll of a set of five or six dice.
-It is often used as an exercise in inductive reasoning.
-The puzzle became popular in computer circles in the mid 1970s, particularly through an anecdote recounted in Personal Computing which depicts Bill Gates working out the solution in an airport.
+Petals around the rose is a puzzle in which the object is to work out the rule by which a number is derived from the roll of a set of five or six dice.
+It has been used as an exercise in inductive reasoning.
+The puzzle became popular in computer circles in the mid 1970s, particularly through an anecdote recounted in the September/October 1977 issue of Personal Computing which describes Bill Gates trying to solve the puzzle in an airport.

+The origin of the puzzle is unknown.

 Puzzle play

-The puzzle is commonly presented as a challenge in which one person (the presenter), familiar with the puzzle's set formula, rolls the dice and announces the calculated result for their roll, repeating ad nauseam.
+The puzzle is presented as a challenge in which one person (the presenter) who is familiar with the puzzle's rule rolls the dice and announces the calculated result for their roll, repeating ad nauseam.
 Players are challenged to work out the formula being used by the presenter and to verbally announce the calculated result of each roll along with the presenter.
 It is intended that they keep the formula to themselves.